Native River

 Native River (foaled 4 May 2010) is an Irish-bred, British-trained, retired Thoroughbred racehorse who raced under National Hunt rules.
-He was a specialist long-distance steeplechaser known for his front-running style and apparently inexhaustible stamina.
+He was a specialist long-distance steeplechaser known for his front-running style and inexhaustible stamina.
 He won three minor hurdle races in the 2014/15 season and started his chasing career in the 2015/16 season, winning the Worcester Novices' Chase and the Mildmay Novices' Chase.
 He emerged as a top-class steeplechaser in the following season when he won the Hennessy Gold Cup, Welsh Grand National and Denman Chase as well as finishing third in the Cheltenham Gold Cup.
 In the 2017/18 season he won a second Denman Chase before recording his biggest win in the 2018 Cheltenham Gold Cup.
 In the 2019/20 season he won the Many Clouds Chase and achieved a record third win in the Denman Chase.
 His last win came in the Cotswold Chase in February 2021 and he was retired after a disappointing run in the 2021 Welsh Grand National.
 He is the most recent British-trained Cheltenham Gold Cup winner.